Evelyn Brent: Personal life and death

-Evelyn Brent was married three times: to movie executive Bernard P. Fineman, to producer Harry D. Edwards, and finally to the vaudeville actor Harry Fox.
-They were married until he died in 1959.
+Evelyn Brent was married three times: to movie executive Bernard P. Fineman, to producer Harry D. Edwards, and to the vaudeville actor Harry Fox.
+Fox and she were married until he died in 1959.
+Brent was bisexual and also lived with romantic female partners throughout her life, including Hollywood gossip columnist and writer of scandalous potboilers Dorothy Ducas Herzog.

 Brent died of a heart attack in 1975 at age 79 in her Los Angeles home.
 She is interred in the San Fernando Mission Cemetery in Mission Hills, California.

 Legacy

 In 1960, Brent was inducted into the Hollywood Walk of Fame with a motion pictures star for her contributions to the film industry.
 Her star is located at 6548 Hollywood Boulevard.